 The process of registering intellectual property rights is very easy with the institution of a new data based system for registering trademarks.
 Cambodia’s IP laws set out the requirements for registration of marks and patents and these requirements comply with international standards.
-Cambodia is expected to sign onto the Madrid Protocol in early 2015, which allows for the international registration of marks.
-Currently, all marks must be registered in Cambodia even if they have been registered internationally.

 - How do I register and protect my trademark, patents, utility model certificates, industrial designs and copyrights in Cambodia?

 Trademarks are registered with the Intellectual Property Department of the Ministry of Commerce.
 As in other countries, one must provide specimens of the marks, proof of authorization from the owner of the mark, proof of any international registrations, and a completed application.
-The Ministry of Commerce complies with the international class system of marks and a mark may be registered in multiple classes.
+The Ministry of Commerce complies with the international class system of marks and a TM may be registered in multiple classes.

 Patents, utility model certificates, and industrial designs are registered with the Ministry of Industry, Mines and Energy.
 The procedures and requirements for registration are in conformity with those of other countries as well as with the relevant international instruments and standards.